 When Congress created Social Security in 1935, it financed the program with a 2 percent tax on payrolls up to \$3,000.
-Since then, Congress has repeatedly increased the Social Security tax rate and expanded the tax base.
+83 Since then, Congress has repeatedly increased the Social Security tax rate and expanded the tax base.
 At present, the Social Security payroll tax rate is 12.4 percent and applies to the first \$147,000 of wages, leaving workers less able to afford health insurance and medical care.
+84 that the exclusion imposes on workers who do not enroll in employer-sponsored health insurance.